-But the place a surname is seen at its highest frequency from early censuses, ideally when supported by other evidence, usually indicates the geographic origin of the name.
-Mapping the Bowes distribution using 1881 census data, a stronger possibility for the surname's origin than Bowes village or parish emerges.
-Those census data show the Bowes name clearly reaching its highest frequency—by a long shot—south of Bowes parish and village, in the Poor Law Union of Helmsley.
+However, when mapping the Bowes distribution using 1881 census data a stronger possibility for this surname's English origin than Bowes village or parish emerges.
+The census data show the Bowes name clearly reaching its highest frequency—by a long shot—considerably south of Bowes parish and village, in the Poor Law Union of Helmsley.
 This holds true whether mapping by actual numbers or frequency.

 English Bowes Surname, 1881 by Poor Law Union, using Archer's Surname Atlas

-It's possible — though far from proven — that Bowes village and parish, as well as most Bowes surnamed people who are apparently from the Helmsley area, take their names from river bends that were prominent topographical features at their settlements.
+It's possible—though far from proven—that Bowes village and parish, as well as most Bowes surnamed people who are apparently from the Helmsley area, take their names from river bends that were prominent topographical features at these settlements.
 The Norse word for bow (bend) is bogi.
 (You can hear how bogi is pronounced today at Google Translate, where the "g" is sounded.)
 These river bends and the word bogi bear associations — sometimes clearer than others — with the name Bowes.
 While further research is called for, for now I'll note these observations:

-River bends would provide more water frontage for a settlement than where a river doesn't bend or bends less.
+River bends would provide more water frontage close to a settlement than where a river doesn't bend or bends less.
 This might be seen as the most desirable place to settle along a river.
-Were Norse settlers responsible for naming one of their early families after the river bend in Helmsley?
-And were Norse settlers also behind naming the area of Bowes bogis, prior to it becoming Bowes?
+Were Norse descendants responsible for naming one of their early families after the river bend in Helmsley?
+And were Norse descendants also behind naming Bowes parish bogis, prior to it becoming Bowes?
 All we can do is speculate and continue research.
 If this is true Bowes would be a topographic surname, one of the earliest types.